sparrc/cookbook/readme.md

 - 2 tbsp Olive Oil
 - 1/2 tsp Kosher Salt
 - 1/2 tsp Ground Pepper
-Preheat oven to 425\0.
+Preheat oven to 425.
 Brush a large baking sheet with half the olive oil.
 Cut your cauliflower into bite-size florets.
 Toss florets with remaining olive oil, cumin seeds, salt, and pepper and spread evenly on tray.
 Roast for 20-30 minutes, until edges of the cauliflower are toasty.

 - 1/4 cup Crumbled Feta
-\ingredient{ Plain or Greek Yogurt
+- Plain or Greek Yogurt
-\ingredient{ Chopped mint leaves
+- Chopped mint leaves
-\ingredient{ Pomegranate Seeds
+- Pomegranate Seeds
 Blend yogurt with Feta and a pinch of salt.
 Dollop onto cauliflower and garnish with mint, pomegranate seeds, and more feta.
 Goes well with garam masala chicken (rub chicken with oil, garam masala, salt, and pepper, then sear over high heat until done).

 Paella de Mariscos -- 5 large portions -- 1.5 hours